bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 Almost all Refal programs are written actually for these side effects.
 After the function `Go` (or `GO`) computing the result is discarded and the program is completed.
-User sees only what was displayed on the screen by the function `Prout`, recorded to files or transferred “out” of the computing process by other ways.
+The user sees only what was displayed on the screen by the function `Prout`, recorded to files or transferred “out” of the computing process by other ways.